Nikkietwin/LITA_-Project_Sales_Data/README.md

 ```
 Create Database CAPSTONE_PROJECT_SALES_DATA

 Select *from Sales_Data
 ```

-- Retrieve the total sales for each product category.
+o Retrieve the total sales for each product category.
   ```
 Select Product,
 SUM(Revenue) AS TotalSales
 From [dbo].[Sales_Data ]
 Group By Product;
 ```